dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 # bpftrace uprobe memcached

-We have had access to bpf tools in production via a custom toolbox image for about a year now, and have `bpftrace` deployed to production, and distribute `kubectl-trace` with our standard development tools.
+One of the reasons we were able to deploy bpftrace so quickly to solve this issue was because we have distributed bpf tools in production via a custom toolbox image for about a year now, and have `bpftrace` deployed to production, as well as using `kubectl-trace` by including it with our standard development tools.
 This makes it easy for developers to probe their applications, and the system faculties that support them.

 These tools, along with the bcc suite of tools, allow for easier access to otherwise complicated things, like kernel kprobes and uprobes. `bpftrace`, in